swiss/fedlex-jolux/doc/official_compilation.md

 :class: hint
 Entries in the Official Compilation do not represent something like a current consolidated version of a legislative resource but are some kind of "building blocks" of an actual legislative resource.
 Updates to a legal text are published as "deltas" to already existing texts - much like an additional commit in software development.

-In distinction from the Official Compilation, the current consolidated legislative resources are modelled in the [Classified Compilation](classified_compilation.md).
+In distinction from the Official Compilation, the current consolidated legislative resources are modelled in the [Classified Compilation (CC)](classified_compilation.md).
 :::

 ## Example